Nashra vs Mailerlite

 Mailerlite is a deliverability engine with a classic email builder.
 Nashra is a publishing OS: same draft to inbox and blog, drag-and-drop automations, Magic Links built in.

 One post, two surfaces.
 Visual automations.
-Magic Links.
+Resources.
 AI that reads your data, not your voice.

 Mature email tool with a light blog and limited automations.